TNT (Australian TV station)

-TNT is an Australian TV station based in Hobart and Launceston, Tasmania, now owned by Seven West Media.
-Originally broadcasting to northern Tasmania, it has broadcast statewide since aggregation of the Tasmanian television market in 1994.
+TNT is an Australian TV station based in Hobart, Tasmania, now owned by Southern Cross Media Group.
+Originally based in Launceston and broadcasting to northern Tasmania – its call sign "TNT" was an acronym for Television Northern Tasmania – it has broadcast statewide since aggregation of the Tasmanian television market in 1994, and is currently affiliated with the Australian Seven Network.

-History
+Corporate history

-TNT-9 was founded as Northern TV Ltd and broadcast in Launceston and Northern Tasmania on 26 May 1962.
-In 1965, TNT-9 became a part of ENT Ltd (Examiner-Northern TV Ltd).
+TNT was founded as Northern TV Ltd and commenced broadcasting in Launceston and Northern Tasmania on 26 May 1962 as TNT-9.
+In 1965, TNT-9 became a part of ENT Ltd (Examiner-Northern TV Ltd), and after ENT bought TVT-6 in Hobart in 1982, TNT-9 and TVT-6 were relaunched in 1985 under the joint "TasTV" brand, while still retaining their original call signs.